theallseeingeye/rapid-task-old/docs/to_do_list.md

 * Must extend the cache time on production and the backend.

 * We need to adjust and fix the svg's in Microsoft EDGE.
 Doesn't accept css transform or something along the lines.

+* Need to create a site map.
+Hopefully responsive.
+React-router-sitemap only works for router v3 or lower.
+We have v4, so in the mean time we may need to hardcode or create our own.
+After we do we need to tell google and bing about the sitemap for them to crawl.